 People often think the most challenging aspect of getting a job is the interview process.
 While this process can be difficult, the most challenging part of the hiring process comes before you ever receive a call or email requesting an interview — it’s knowing how to write a resume that is effective.

-At 4 Corner Resources (4CR), we are a recruiting firm that is dedicated to providing candidates with the best information and recommendations to help them stand out to prospective employers.
+We are a recruiting firm that is dedicated to providing candidates with the best information and recommendations to help them stand out to prospective employers.
 To do this, we offer resume writing tips to help our candidates understand how to write a resume that grabs (and holds) a hiring manager’s attention.
 For our clients, this means that only high-quality resumes will be presented for consideration.

 Because we see simple yet significant mistakes on resumes nearly every day, we decided to put together our best resume guide as a resource to help candidates understand what they are doing well or, perhaps, need to improve.
 Not only will this enhance your professional brand and image, but it also will increase the likelihood that you will receive an interview, thus greatly improving your chance to be hired.